engineervix/hello-flit/README.md

 ## TODO

-- [ ] Replicate this but with a Wagtail / Django package
+- [x] Replicate this but with a Wagtail / Django package.
+See [@engineervix/hello-flit-django-modelcluster](https://github.com/engineervix/hello-flit-django-modelcluster)